jcolag/entropy-arbitrage/2022-06-09-code-honor.md

 This still periodically infects the franchise, unfortunately, as many of you might have noticed that **Strange New Worlds** ended its first episode, a few weeks ago, by having Christopher Pike strongly imply that the Eugenics Wars (no longer taking place in the 1990s) and World War III spun out of the United States government's disinterest in sharing power with fascist insurrectionists who lie about having the election stolen from them.

 Granted, this incarnation of Pike---if I remember correctly---became defensive about having religious faith, when nobody had a problem with him.
-Maybe they mean him to fill a right-wing role, and this is the future equivalent of [Lost Cause](https://en.wikipedia.org/wiki/Lost_Cause_of_the_Confederacy) narratives that ignores what we learned about 2024 and wet blanket fascist Adam Soong in **Picard**.
+Maybe they mean him to fill a right-wing role, and this is the future equivalent of {% wiki Lost_Cause_of_the_Confederacy|Lost Cause|en %} narratives that ignores what we learned about 2024 and wet blanket fascist Adam Soong in **Picard**.

 (Apparently, in an interview that I won't bother to read, the episode writer says that his intent was to blame future disasters on *all* violence, which...yes, that summarizes the right-wing position, that an insurrection to overthrow a democratic election completely equates to opposing police violence.
 "All lives matter," and stop reminding us how we treat the non-white lives, right?)